- Sleep Products

 Cats also tend to sleep more when they are overweight, so feeding your cat a healthier leaner diet can increase their energy and reduce their tendency to oversleep.

 Don’t be alarmed if your cat snores.
-Some short-nosed cats, such as the Persian, Himalayan, and Exotic Shorthair breeds, are prone to snoring.
+Some short-nosed cats, such as the Persian, Himalayan, and Exotic Shorthair breeds, are prone to snoring due to being brachycephalic or flat-faced, meaning they may have difficulty with breathing.

 Cheaper foods tend to contain fewer nutrients.
 As a result, your cat will be less frisky and more lethargic.
 Give your cat better food to ensure more restful sleep.

 Cats like to play.
-If you don’t give them what they want, don’t be surprised when they wake you up at 2:00am by pawing at your face.
-You can keep them engaged during the day by placing a bird feeder outside a window.
-Then, place her kitty condo by the window at night so she can be entertained while you sleep.
+If you don’t give the ample play time they need, don’t be surprised when they wake you up at 2:00am by pawing at your face.
+You can keep them engaged during the day by giving them regular interactive play sessions.
+Many cats enjoy watching a bird feeder outside a window, for instance.
+Then, provide cat safe toys specifically designed for night time play so she can be entertained while you sleep.
+A glow in the dark ball that is quiet when batted is a wonderful night time toy.

 If you choose to let your cat sleep with you, like 62% of cat owners do, get a mattress large enough and with decent motion isolation so you’re not roused by her collar jingling during a dream.
-Cats are also very territorial, so think hard and know for sure you want to let her sleep with you.
-Once you allow cats into your bedroom, they’re not going to leave without a fight.
+Cats are also creatures of habit, so think hard and know for sure you want to let her sleep with you.
+Once you allow cats into your bedroom, it can be confusing for her if you decide to change your mind and are inconsistent with when she’s allowed in.

 If you want your cat to learn to leave you alone during the night, ignore her pawing.
-If you give in and start playing with her, she’ll learn that she can win and consider herself the dominant one in the house.
+If you give in and start playing with her, she’ll learn that this works and is therefore more likely to do it again next time.

 Cats tend to sleep well after a feast.
 If your cat bother you while you sleep, you can use a timed food bowl to feed in to her natural instincts.